unixfreak0037/ace2-core/documentation/docs/development/system/index.md

 There are two sets of API functions: *interface* and *module*.

-**The module API is the full ace core API**.
+*The module API is the full ACE core API*.

 ### Interface API Functions

 Each subsystem interface defines what functions needs to be implemented.
-For example
+For example:

 ```python
 class AlertTrackingInterface(ACESystemInterface):